Alfred-12138/alfred-yuan-coding-sample/README.md

 # alfred-yuan-coding-sample

 ### Python Sample

+Folder: Python Sample (Demand Estimation)
+Project: Dual Network Effects in the EV Transition: Rise of Charging, Decline of Gas.

+The scripts include the estimation code and the functions supporting it

 File: coding_sample_matching.py

 Project: Dual Network Effects in the EV Transition: Rise of Charging, Decline of Gas.